-2.png?width=900&height=525&name=TR%20blog%20images%20(2)-2.png)

 To obtain a Federal Transfer Certificate, an application must be submitted (Form 706-NA) to the IRS along with the required supporting documentation – this includes the full UK Inheritance Tax return paperwork.
 The IRS will issue a certificate once investigations have been completed and they are satisfied that the tax imposed on the estate has been fully discharged or provided for.

 If the Deceased was domiciled in the UK at the time of death with assets held in the USA, Title Research can assist with preparing and submitting the application documents.
 We can also assist with any queries that may be raised by the IRS whilst the application is being processed.
-To find out more about how we can help with Federal Transfer Certificates, click the button below:
+To enquire about how we can help with Federal Transfer Certificates, click the button below:

 What documentation is required to obtain a Federal Transfer Certificate?